dwolfgram/web3-plus/README.md

 The goal of web3-plus is to provide an open source foundation for devs to access when building cryptocurrency resources.
 I hope it helps someone save some time and can help the crypto space develop.

+I am a bit tired of seeing closed source cryptocurrency wallet applications.
+The best part of crypto is the sharing of knowledge and I hope we can keep that going.

 Contributions are very welcome!
 The next step is to just continue integrating payment libraries for coins.

 # How to use